 Introduction

 Immigration is a fact of American life deeply embedded in the nation’s history, politics, economics, and culture.
 In some respect, immigration policy has paralleled the difficult task of addressing the legacy of slavery in modern American life and the challenges of creating space for Indigenous people whose traditional lands were taken during a period of often-violent expansion.
-However, whereas the law has moved steadily toward greater respect for the rights of Black and Indigenous people, it remains more indifferent to the place of immigrants in our society, subject as it is to a fungible set of goals based on economic need, political objectives, humanitarian impulses, and strategic opportunity.
+However, whereas until recently the law has moved steadily toward greater respect for the rights of Black and Indigenous people, immigration law has been more a tug of war, subject as it is to a fungible set of goals based on nativist fears, economic need, humanitarian impulses, and political opportunity.

 The United States has long been considered a nation of immigrants, with a larger foreign-born population than any other country in the world.
 Immigration policies determine which people and how many can legally immigrate to the US, and by what processes they are able to enter the country.
 They also determine the rights and restrictions immigrants face as they integrate into American society.